 Blue plaque to commemorate his living in Lant Street

 |In 1824, Charles, the eldest boy, was withdrawn from school and sent to work ten-hour days at Warren’s [Boot] Blacking Warehouse, on Hungerford Stairs, on the bank of the Thames.|

 This period provided him images of factory work and prisons and this later featured in many of his novels, He said of this role, ‘One of the other boys came up, in a ragged apron and a paper cap, on the first Monday morning, to show me the trick of using the string and tying the knot.
 His name was Bob Fagin; and I took the liberty of using his name, long afterwards, in Oliver Twist’.

-The factory later moved to Chandos Street in Covent Garden, with a window onto the street.
+The factory later moved to Chandos Street in Covent Garden, which provided him with a window onto the street.

 |But ‘thankfully’, Charles’s paternal grandmother died a few months later and left his father, John, the sum of £450, the money to get him released. |